cilium/cilium/Documentation/cmdref/cilium-agent.md

       --ip-masq-agent-config-path string                          ip-masq-agent configuration file path (default "/etc/config/ip-masq-agent")
       --ipam string                                               Backend to use for IPAM (default "cluster-pool") --ipam-cilium-node-update-rate duration                     Maximum rate at which the CiliumNode custom resource is updated (default 15s)
+      --ipam-default-ip-pool string                               Name of the default IP Pool when using multi-pool (default "default")
       --ipam-multi-pool-pre-allocation map                        Defines the minimum number of IPs a node should pre-allocate from each pool (default default=8)
       --ipsec-key-file string                                     Path to IPSec key file --ipsec-key-rotation-duration duration                      Maximum duration of the IPsec key rotation.
 The previous key will be removed after that delay. (default 5m0s)